MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 7. On the **Completed the Microsoft Online Services Sign-in Assistant Setup Wizard** page, select **Finish**.

-8. Close this tab in Internet Explorer.
+8. Close this tab in the browser.

 9. Open **Windows PowerShell** by performing the following steps: